pivotal-cf/docs-pks/shutdown-startup.hbs.md

     ```
     The {{  vars.product }} deployment ID is `pivotal-container-service-` followed by a unique BOSH-generated hash.

-1. Stop the TKGI control plane VM by running the following command:
+1. Stop the {{ vars.product_short }} control plane VM by running the following command:

     ```
     bosh -d pivotal-container-service-DEPLOYMENT-ID stop